top of page

 Biography:

 Gaby Oshiro is a visual artist based in Colorado Springs.
-Born in Buenos Aires, she is the daughter of Beba Bresolin—photographer, pianist, and founder of the group Familiares de Desaparecidos de la Colectividad Japonesa (Relatives of Disappeared of the Japanese Community)—and Oscar Takashi Oshiro, a labor lawyer who defended factory workers before becoming a desaparecido during Argentina’s military dictatorship.
+Born in Buenos Aires, she is the daughter of Beba Bresolin—photographer, pianist, and founder of the group Familiares de Desaparecidos de la Colectividad Japonesa, and Oscar Takashi Oshiro, a labor lawyer who defended factory workers before becoming a desaparecido during Argentina’s military dictatorship.

 Her major research project, Kintsugi, examines the legacy of the disappeared through site-specific installations.
-The project debuted at the National Library of Congress in Argentina (Kintsugi I).
-It later evolved into Kintsugi Part II: The Presence of Your Absence—an installation featuring portraits on chairs—which was presented at the Galleria dell'Artistico in Italy and the CMA Centro Municipal de Arte.
+The project debuted at the Espacio Cultural de la Biblioteca del Congreso de la Nación in Argentina (Kintsugi I).
+It later evolved into Kintsugi Part II: The Presence of Your Absence, an installation featuring portraits on chairs, which was presented at the Galleria dell'Artistico in Italy and the CMA Centro Municipal de Arte Avellaneda, Buenos Aires, Argentina.

-Most recently, Oshiro was the Featured Artist for the Denver Art Museum's Dream Studio (2024–2025), where she produced two installations and a wheat-paste origami sculpture.
+Most recently, Oshiro was the Featured Artist for the Denver Art Museum's Dream Studio (2024–2025), where she produced two installations and a modular origami sculpture.

 EDUCATION